septentrio-gnss/mosaicHAT/README.md

 With 4 mounting holes the connection between the Raspberry Pi and the add-on board is very robust.

 ### Can I buy it?
 At this moment we do not know of anybody who sells the manufactured version of this board.
-However, you can use the reference design, layout and contact your local manufacturing company for producing it (no restrictions).
+However, you can use the reference design, layout and Bill Of Materials and contact your local manufacturing company for producing it (no restrictions).
 Within this project we have used [Eurocircuits](https://www.eurocircuits.com/) who can be quite fast in producing a board for you (both PCB and assembly can be done by them).
 Section [mosaicHAT Manufacturing and Assembly](#mosaichat-manufacturing-and-assembly)

 #### Do I need to source special components for producing this board?
 Not really, most of the components are generic enough.
 All components used are available on Digi-Key.
 The mosaic GNSS module can be obtained from Digikey or directly from Septentrio.
 Should your project be larger then we recommend you to contact Septentrio sales team directly at <sales@septentrio.com>.